finicoeng/textbook-raymond-murphy-essential-grammar-in-use/Exercises/unit-001.md

 3. This bag `is` heavy.
 4. These bags `are` heavy.
 5. Look!
 There `is` Carol.
-6. My brother and I `are` good tennis phayers.
+6. My brother and I `are` good tennis players.
 7. Emily `is` at home.
 Her children `are` at school.
 8. I`'m` a taxi driver.
 My sister `is` a nurse.